Former UN Secretary-General Kofi Annan dies at age 80

 Annan is survived by his wife and three children.
 Funeral arrangements weren't immediately announced.

-Kokutse reported from Accra, Ghana.
+Heilprin reported from Geneva.
 Associated Press writer Frank Jordans in Berlin contributed.